chiron-health/totango/README.md

-  :account_name => account_name, # A human readable name for the account (will be used on Totango’s UI and reports) :activity => activity, # Name of the activity the user performed :module => module, # Name of the module the user is using within the application })
+  :account_name => account_name, # A human readable name for the account (will be used on Totango’s UI and reports) :activity => activity, # Name of the activity the user performed :module => module, # Name of the module the user is using within the application
+  :user_properties => {name: 'John Henry', age: '18'}, # Arbitrary hash of properties to send along with the user data
+  :account_properties => {size: 'large', type: 'Enterprise'}, # Arbitrary hash of properties to send along with the account data
+})
 ```